 - You have had diarrhoea for more than 48 hours

 - You are unable to digest certain sugars

 - You have blood in your stools and a temperature higher than 38C

 - You have AIDS and your stomach becomes swollen

-- You have previously had an allergic reaction to Loperamide or any other medication
+- You have previously had an allergic reaction to this or any other medication

-If you have diarrhoea with IBS, you should also consult your doctor before taking this medicine if:
+If you have diarrhoea with irritable bowel syndrome (IBS), you should also consult your doctor before taking this medicine if:

 - You are over the age of 40 and it's been a while since your last IBS attack